Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

 Learning about the Moon's Role in Western Astrology

-The moon is one of two celestial bodies in Western Astrology that isn't named directly after a Roman god.
-Those two celestial bodies are considered ruling planets, even though they're not planets.
-That would be the moon, which orbits around a planet, and the Sun, a star.
+The moon is one of two celestial bodies in Western Astrology that isn’t named after a god.
+The two celestial bodies are considered ruling planets, even though they’re not planets.
+(The other one is the Sun.)

 The moon represents our deepest feelings and needs, as well as our intuition.
 It is associated with the night and darkness.
 The moon represents our unconscious mind, the place where dreams dwell.
 It is everything that is unseen and what drives our actions.